Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 Tamiya Cement for plastic models

 Tamiya Plastic Cement is like liquid gold.
-If you hate superglue and the fun of getting it everywhere, then keep using it.
-If you like not having your fingers covered in glue/melted skin afterward, this is the best product ever.
+If you love superglue and the fun of getting it everywhere, then keep using it.
+But if you would rather like not have your fingers covered in glue/melted skin afterward, this is the BEST product ever!

 The top screws off to reveal a small brush like nail polish.
-Paint the liquid on one side and slap the parts together and they bond quickly.
-You can slide them around a bit, but in just a few seconds they will bond tightly.
+Paint the liquid on one side and slap the parts together, and they bond relatively quickly.
+You can slide them around a bit, but in just seconds, they will begin to bond tightly.
 It is DEFINITELY worth picking up some Tamiya Plastic Cement on Amazon or your local hobby shop (if they carry it).
+I prefer the standard, but some folks swear by Tamiya Extra Thin Cement, which is thinner and creates cleaner joints, but is not as strong.

 A Cutting Mat or Cutting Board